Meet Kourier

 Implementing a server with unprecedented performance requires sharp attention to detail.
 How the system interacts with the low-level IO readiness model provided by the Kernel is crucial for its performance and reliability.

-Kourier integrates epoll into Qt's event system and implements socket classes that use the signals and slots mechanism to abstract epoll-based IO operations while providing all the niceties of having a Qt event loop running on worker threads.
+Kourier integrates epoll into Qt's event system and implements socket classes that utilize the signals and slots mechanism to abstract epoll-based I/O operations while providing all the benefits of having a Qt event loop running on worker threads.

 Kourier exports TcpSocket and TlsSocket classes, which you can use instead of Qt's socket classes.
-Both are much faster and more lightweight than their Qt-based counterparts.
+Both are significantly faster and lighter than their Qt-based counterparts.

 AGPL Only?
 My Business Is Not Compatible With It!

-You can contact me if your Business wants to use Kourier under an alternative license.
+You can contact me at [email protected] if your Business is incompatible with the AGPL and you want to license Kourier under alternative terms.